seanchannel/autobluez/README.md

 These scripts are intended to automate the [firmware regression test suite in TestLodge](https://waterguru.testlodge.com/projects/27528/suites/130300).
 See below for details about using these scripts.

-# How This basically works
+# How This basically works -- developer mode

 Some technical details first, and shortcuts at the end.